When and why do horses need horseshoes?

 The same shoes can be used year round, but for winter use should have two important additions.
 First, the shoes should have corks for traction on snow and ice.
 Second, the shoes should have a snow pad to prevent snow from balling up inside the shoe.
 Snow ball pads or rim pads are commonly used to pop snow out of the shoe.

-Why else might a pad be used with a shoe?
+Why else might a pad be used with a horseshoe?

 If a horse has thin soles and is prone to bruising or shows signs of discomfort in his feet and needs extra protection that shoes alone can’t provide, then pads may be the solution.
 Pads can be made of leather or plastic.
 The pad should always have packing or filler underneath it to prevent moisture or debris from getting between the pad and the hoof and causing discomfort or a ‘thrushy’ environment.